dtanony/ADS-Safety-Benchmark-and-Shield/README.md

 This repository contains the code and data for the paper "Benchmark-Driven Safety Evaluation and Shielding of Autonomous Driving Systems."
 This repository mainly includes:

 1. Safety reference benchmarks to evaluate ADSs for oncoming traffic scenarios.
-Check folder `safety-benchmarks` for more details.
+Check folder [safety-benchmarks](safety-benchmarks) for more details.
 Code to reproduce the benchmarks and animations visualizing the movements of vehicles for each concrete scenario are provided in the folder.

-2. Experiment results of evaluating [Autoware version 0.41.2](https://github.com/dtanony/Autoware0412) (released February 20, 2025) against our safety reference benchmarks.
-Check folder `baseline-results` for more details.
+2. Experiment results of evaluating [Autoware version 0.41.2](https://github.com/dtanony/Autoware0412) (released February 20, 2025) against our safety reference benchmarks (folder [baseline-results](baseline-results)).
 Trace data, camera videos, and input scripts specifying all scenarios are provided in the folder.

-3. Experiement results with Autoware when integrating our safety shield.
-Check folder `shielding-results` for more details.
+3. Experiement results with Autoware when integrating our safety shield (folder [shielding-results](shielding-results)).

 \
 <img src="fig-tool-chain.png" alt="Tool chain" width="500"/>